 Unusual Options Activity Insight: Delta Air Lines

-Delta Air Lines (NYSE:DAL) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $40.41 following the option alert.
+Delta Air Lines (NYSE:DAL) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $40.02 following the option alert.

 - Sentiment: BULLISH